LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

    /dir/dir2/test.lasso

-When not serving a web request or when running scripts via the :program:`lasso9` command line tool, the current working directory is as set by the operating system or shell.
+When not serving a web request or when running scripts via the :program:`lasso9` command-line tool, the current working directory is as set by the operating system or shell.
 In this situation, the current working directory path can be retrieved with the `io_file_getcwd` method.
 The current working directory can be set with `io_file_chdir` method.
 Manipulating the working directory in this way